YWCA Speaks Out through Events

-Now in its 11th year, the We Believe Luncheon is our largest fundraising event of the year.
-The luncheon brings together over 800 people annually at the Westin Hotel in Uptown Charlotte to share in the successes of our women, children and families that we serve.
-Previous years’ videos are below.
+The We Believe Luncheon is our signature annual fundraiser of the year.
+The luncheon brings together over 600 people annually at The Westin Hotel in Uptown Charlotte to share in the successes of our women, children and families that we serve.

 On February 20, 2020 Donna Byrd, Founding Publisher of The Root was our keynote speaker.
 See her remarks and our 2020 We Believe videos below.